 Pos+Ability offer a range of activities including chair based exercise, exercise using equipment, peer support and rehabilitation.
 Attendance at the group is by referral only, which can be made via a GP, Physiotherapist, Speech and Language Therapist, or Occupational Therapist.

-This club meets on the 2nd and 4th Thursday of each month.
-The club has regular speakers and exercise sessions and is open for people affected by stroke and their carers.
+This club meets on the second and fourth Thursday of each month.
+The club has regular speakers and exercise sessions, and is open for people affected by stroke and their carers.

 This club is unique in that it is held in a leisure centre and the focus is on exercise programmes and support.